microsoft/vscode-docs/release-notes/latest.md

 * `files.autoSaveDelay`: Configures the delay in milliseconds when `files.autoSave` is configured to `afterDelay`.
 * This setting can be configured either globally for the user or per workspace through the workspace settings (`Preferences | Workspace Settings`).

-**Note:** If you had auto save enabled previously, we will migrate your setting into the `settings.json` file automatically.
-You will not see any dirty indicators in the UI if you configure auto save for 1s or below.
-In all other cases you will see the dirty indicators throughout the UI.
+**Note:** If you had `Auto Save` enabled previously, we will migrate your setting into the `settings.json` file automatically.
+You will not see any dirty indicators in the UI if you configure auto save for 1 second or below.
+In all other cases, you will see the dirty indicators throughout the UI.

 ### File Picker